learn-co-curriculum/uci-mod-1-experiencing-html-lab/README.md

 "Girlfriend In a Coma"
 ```

 The material we typed into the file is called the _content_.
 It's the thing
 we're trying to communicate.

 ### Content as a List in a Text File

 A problem with our _content_ is that it doesn't explicitly state anywhere that
 it's a list.
 In the example, we see a list of songs.
-But a browser doesn't know what a "list" is.
+But a browser doesn't know
+what a "list" is.

 We need to help browser **know**  what a list is.
 The secret is to add "notes"
 or "breadcrumbs" to the content that tell the browser that it has list items
 and that these items "go together" in a list.
 To add these "notes" we surround
 the _content_ with bits of _markup_, with bits of HTML.

 We will take the text content from our text file, paste it into a new HTML file
 and then we will add _markup_ so that a browser "sees" a list.
 Let's write an
 HTML file!

 ### Text Inside an HTML File

-We're going to create an HTML list together.
+We're going to create an HTML list together by following these steps:

 1. Create a new file called `my_list.html`
 2. Copy the contents of `my_list.txt` and paste them into `my_list.html`